ga-curriculum/men-stack-embedding-related-data-skyrockit/build-delete-functionality/README.md

 # ![[tktk Module Name] - Build Delete Functionality](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to implement delete functionality in a MEN stack application.

 Next, we'll tackle the following user story:

 > AAU, when viewing the details of an application, I should be able to click a button and delete the application.

-First, let's conceptualize the route:
+## Conceptualizing the Route

+Referencing [RESTful Routing Conventions](https://git.generalassemb.ly/modular-curriculum-all-courses/restful-routing/blob/main/routing-conventions/README.md) again, we find that to delete an application, the proper route will be:

 ```plaintext
 DELETE /users/:userId/applications/:applicationsId
 ```

+## Adding the UI to issue the request

 Next, we'll need to create the UI that will issue the result to the route.
 In `views/applications/show.ejs`, add the following `<form>`: